apache/arrow-cookbook/cpp/source/compute.rst

 4. The function to be used as the initialization kernel (optional)

-Note that the constructor for `ScalarFunction` is more interested in how many arguments to expect, and some information about the compute function itself; whereas, the function to add a kernel specifies data types and the functions to call at runtime.
+Note that the constructor for :class:`arrow::compute::ScalarFunction` is more interested in how many arguments to expect, and some information about the compute function itself;
+whereas, the function to add a kernel specifies data types and the functions to call at runtime.

 Add Function to Registry